pablobuzo15-cyber/holbertonschool-web-development/html_advanced/README.md

 ## Notes

-- As it is mentioned before, There is **no CSS or styling** applied yet in this Project.
+- There is **no CSS or styling** applied yet in this Project.
 - **Some references (links)** are empty (`#` as href) because the Figma example shows a single-page design, no additional pages were created or linked.
 - The file names and image references follow the Figma assets used in the design.

 ## Tools Used

 - **VS Code** for writing and testing HTML locally.
-- **W3C Validator** for syntax and compliance checks.
 - **Figma** for inspecting layout structure and hierarchy.

-All code and structure replicate the original Figma design as closely as possible.
+All code and structure is closely replicating the original Figma design.